How a Complete Eye Exam Is Performed

 - Vitamin A deficiency

 These are just a few of the many diseases and ailments that can be uncovered during your eye exam.
 Your optometrist may let you know about a number of other diseases or health concerns that your eye exam reveals.
+The optometrist might recommend glasses or contact lenses based on their findings.

 Know What Goes Into a Complete Eye Exam